cdapio/hydrator-plugins/googlecloud-plugins/docs/GCSAvro-batchsink.md

 **projectId:** Google Cloud Project ID which has access to the specified bucket.
 (Macro-enabled)

-**jsonKeyFile:** The JSON certificate file of the service account used for GCS access.
+**jsonKeyFilePath:** The JSON certificate file of the service account used for GCS access.
 See Google's documentation on
 [Service account credentials](https://cloud.google.com/storage/docs/authentication#generating-a-private-key)
 for details.
 Note: you should upload the credential file to the same path on all nodes.
 (Macro-enabled)